 Policy Design Studio: Designing Policy Solutions

-By focusing on the over 55,000 homeless individuals in Los Angeles County, this studio will strive to: contribute knowledge and insight that can be disseminated; contribute to shaping and working with a network of partners; create systems of action and/or components and mechanisms aimed at shaping change.
+This studio will strive to: contribute knowledge and insight that can be disseminated; contribute to shaping and working with a network of partners; create systems of action and/or components and mechanisms aimed at shaping change.
 To this end the studio will bring in outsiders both for their expertise and potential influence.
 As work progresses, we will identify visitors and partners to speak, to work with the studio, and to review the work at the mid-term and final reviews.
 It is anticipated that each student will be working off of an entry point, or on a particular slice of the problem, they have identified coming off of Understanding Human Systems.